What Is Brand Equity?

 Every interaction is a chance to strengthen your brand.
 Look at how John Lewis has built its reputation on outstanding customer service.
 Their "never knowingly undersold" promise and hassle-free returns policy have made them a trusted name in British retail.

-You must keep up with the times while staying true to your core values.
+Stay current with industry trends while maintaining your core values.
 Pay attention to trends in your industry, but don't chase every new fad.
 Focus on innovations that genuinely add value for your customers and align with your brand's purpose.

 Keep learning from your customers about what they want and need.
 Use their feedback to guide improvements and new offerings.